dmbarbour/glas/docs/GlasApps.md

 # Glas Applications

-Glas programs easily support context-specific effects APIs.
+Glas programs support context-specific effects APIs.
 For example, we can develop one API for web-apps oriented around document object model, local storage, and XMLHttpRequest.
-Another API can be developed for console apps, oriented around filesystem, sockets, and binary streams.
+Another API for console apps can be oriented around filesystem, sockets, and binary streams.
 For portability, it is useful to develop applications against an idealized, purpose-specific effects API, then adapt it to a target system via 'env' operator.

 However, effects APIs for Glas programs must be transactional.
 Every conditional and loop combinator is essentially a hierarchical transaction.
 When a 'try' clause fails, any effects from that clause should be reverted.
 Essentially, effects must reduce to manipulating variables, though several of those variables might be hidden behind an interface.